hunterf2278/sep10-freedom-project/blog/entry06.md

 ## EDP
+We just finished the final stage of our project, we created and completed our website for our topic in the span of a week.
+The next stages was for us to finish completing our product, and luckily I finished that

 ## Skills
-The two skills I learned when completing my freedom project website are time managment and problem decompositon.
+The two skills I learned when completing my freedom project website are collaboration and problem decompositon.

 ### Problem decomposition